RonWeber/DataStrategyGame/README.md

 terrainID getTerrain(x, y)

-To kill a unit, use setValue to set its "hp" value to 0.
+The follwing special values are used by the default rules engine:
+"hp": once it hits 0, the unit dies.
+Use this to kill a unit
+"movesRemaining" and "actionsRemaining": these have special icon displays on units

 Also exposed is the special unitID value NO_UNIT.

 ### maps